yskim308/rustis/README.md

 A high-performance, in-memory key-value database that **achieves 3.7M ops/sec** - outperforming Redis by up to 236% on high-concurrency workloads.

 > [!NOTE]
-> Currently, the server is multi-threaded with a fan-in / fan-out model.
-It is not as performant as the single-threaded version (check branch `single_thread`) due to sync overhead.

-This is an ongoing project, and the plan is to adopt DragonflyDB's shared-nothing architecture.
+> For a detailed description of the single-threaded architecture, please look at branch `single-thread`

 ## Why Rustis?
 Redis is single-threaded by design.
 Modern servers have 64+ cores going unused.
 Rustis explores whether a multi-threaded, shared-nothing architecture can unlock that potential while maintaining Redis simplicity.